YvetteGuo/Hackathon/README.md

     0 if fraud_status={Normal_0,Normal_1,Suspect_0}
     1 if fraud_status={Suspect_1,Suspect_2,Fraud_0,Fraud_1,Fraud_2}

-idle: feture exaction + xgboost
+idea: feture exaction + xgboost

 + 80% for training and 20% for evaluating.